Sifchain/sifchain-ui/docs/architecture.md

   - create a mobile app?
   - create a cli?

----

 ✅ Our architectural approach answers these questions

----

 ### CLEAN ARCHITECTURE

+Hexagonal or clean architecture solves many of these concerns.
 We support a simplified version of clean architecture to help us achieve our goals.

 - View - Present the UI
 - Usecase - Encapsulated Application Specific Logic